hed-standard/hed-specification/docs/Appendix_B.md

 ## B.2.
 HED validation errors

 **HED_CHARACTER_INVALID**: String contains an invalid character.
-HED uses ANSI encoding and does not support UTF-8.
-Different parts of a HED string have different rules for acceptable characters as outlined in the specification (Section B.1).
+ ~ HED uses ANSI encoding and does not support UTF-8.
+Different parts of a HED string have different rules for acceptable characters as outlined in [Appendix B.1: Valid characters](Appendix_B.md#b1-valid-characters).

-**HED_COMMA_MISSING**: HED tag groups must be separated from other HED tags and tag groups with commas.
-Commas missing between two HED tags are generally detected as invalid HED tags, rather than as missing commas.
+**HED_COMMA_MISSING**: HED tag groups and tags must be separated with commas.
+ ~ <p>Commas missing between two HED tags are generally detected as invalid HED tags, rather than as missing commas.</p>

 **HED_DEF_UNMATCHED**: A *Def* tag cannot be correctly matched to a definition because the definition is missing or defined multiple times.

-**HED_DEF_INVALID**: A _Def_ tag is incorrectly used, usually because of a mismatch between its *Definition* placeholder and *Def* tag value.
+**HED_DEF_INVALID**: A *Def_ tag is incorrectly used, usually because of a mismatch between its *Definition* placeholder and *Def* tag value.
 This error is detected if the *Definition* has a placeholder, but the *Def* is used without a value, or the *Definition* does not have a placeholder, but the *Def* is used with a value.